fatiando/community/GOVERNANCE.md

 The Project is developed by a distributed team of developers, called the Project Contributors (see below).
 The Project Community consists of all Contributors and users of The Project.
-Contributors work on behalf of and are responsible to the larger Project Community.
+Contributors work on behalf of the larger Project Community.
 We strive to keep the barrier between Contributors and users as low as possible.